telerik/blazor-docs/components/window/overview.md

 ## Responsiveness

 The Window component can be fully responsive when the browser window size changes.
-Here is an [example that shows how to use the `Width` and `Height` parameters of the Window or through a separate CSS file.]({%slug window-kb-responsive%})
+Here is an [example that shows how to achieve responsive behavior]({%slug window-kb-responsive%}).
+One way is to use the `Width` and `Height` parameters of the Window.
+Another option is to apply CSS styles.

 ## Window Parameters